LevyShaked/LevyShaked.github.io/README.md

 Hi, im a chemistry master student

-I like my cat Chernesh, and play on the [trombone](https://en.wikipedia.org/wiki/Trombone)
+I like my cat Chernesh, and to play on the [trombone](https://en.wikipedia.org/wiki/Trombone)

 Say meowelloo to Chernesh